artefactual-labs/smush/README.md

 Setting `before notes` in your configuration file can, optionally, display notes/reminders before you merge.
 Likewise, setting `after notes` can display notes/reminders after you merge.

+The `--profile` option can be used to load an alternative configuration.
+Using `--profile=backport`, for example, would result in $HOME/.smush-backport.yml being used as a configuration file.

 Style checking
 --------------